taniaortiz0/Netbox_Metric_Exporter/README.md

 Below, is a list of what I did to make GitLab interact with the PyCharm IDE.

-1. Generate a GitLab PAT (Personal Access Token)
+1. Generate a SSH key
-2. Add GitLab Account to PyCharm
+2. Generate a GitLab PAT (Personal Access Token)
-3. Clone a Repository
+3. Setup Git in PyCharm
-4. Setup Git in PyCharm
+4. Add GitLab Account to PyCharm
-5. Commit, Push, and Pull
+5. Clone a Repository
-6. SSH Keys
+7. Commit, Push, and Pull

 ### Installation